EwyBoy/OreTweaker/.github/wiki/configuring/disabling.md

 {
   "oreConfig": [
     {
-      "ore": "minecraft:coal_ore"
-    },
-    {
       "ore": "minecraft:iron_ore",
       "minY": -1,
       "maxY": -1,
       "maxVeinSize": -1,
-      "spawnRate": -1
+      "spawnRate": -1,
+      "biomeBlacklist": [],
+      "biomeWhitelist": []
     }
   ]
 }
 ```
-__Both examples above will work the same.
-Choose the one you like.__

 ## Disable everything

-To disable everything check out the `remove_everything.json` [template](https://github.com/EwyBoy/OreTweaker/wiki/Templates).
+if you wish to disable all vanilla ores you can simply delete all the files inside the `../config/oretweaker/data/` folder and move the `remove_everything.json` from the template folder to the data folder.